jensen/quicknote/README.md

 - User can view, edit and delete existing notes
 - User can edit a note and retain changes locally
 - User can order the notes in the list with drag and drop
-- User can edit notes without worrying about losing changes

 This video provides a quick walkthrough of the features.
 "Slow 3G" network throttling is turned on for this demo.